-Can I Sue an Apartment Complex for Negligent Security?
+Can I Sue an Apartment Complex for Negligent of Security?

 If you have been victimized by crime while living or visiting an apartment complex, you may be unsure of your legal rights.
 You may wonder if you can sue the apartment complex owner or manager and recover compensation for the injuries that you have suffered due to the criminal acts of trespassers.
 The answer will depend on a number of factors.
 So, it is a good idea for you to work closely with an attorney who has experience with negligent security cases.

 At Adamson & Cleveland, LLC, our attorneys have nearly 40 years of collective experience when it comes to representing injured people, including crime victims.
 Contact us today if you believe that the negligence of an apartment complex owner or manager caused you to suffer serious injuries in Norcross or elsewhere in the greater Atlanta area.
 We will provide a free consultation that carries no obligations.

 What Is a Negligent Security Claim?

 Apartment complex owners in Georgia and the companies or individuals whom they hire to manage the property owe a duty to the guests on their property, including tenants.
 Generally, they must use ordinary care to protect the visitors from suffering foreseeable harm on the property, including harm caused by the criminal acts of others.
 If an apartment complex owner or manager fails to live up to that duty, and you or a loved one suffers harm as a result, then you have the right to sue the apartment complex owner or manager for damages.

 For example, the owner or manager of the apartment complex may be liable based on the failure to provide:

 - Proper lighting for common areas such as sidewalks, walkways, hallways, lobbies, fitness centers and parking areas

 - An electronic security system that allows entry only to those with a key card or fob